The definitive guide to digital tracking governance: Prevent non-compliant data sharing to marketing partners

 Key benefits

-• Ensure adherence to consent policies and regulations: Create workflows that send alerts and block code for any data shared without consent; these workflows complement cookie scanning and mobile app SDK scanning that continually monitors whether consent collection, cookie, pixel, and SDK deployments are compliant.
+- Ensure adherence to consent policies and regulations: Create workflows that send alerts and block code for any data shared without consent; these workflows complement consent compliance scanning for websites and mobile apps that simulates user behavior to monitor whether consent banner / CMP, pixel, and SDK deployments are compliant.

 Key limitations